hhutch/clojurescript-nodejs-demos/README.md

 # Clojurescript + NodeJS demos

-A set of CLojurescript demos using NodeJS interop.
+A set of Clojurescript demos using NodeJs interop.

 Compile using {:optimizations :simple :target :nodejs}
-Advanced compilation will cause these to fail.
+*Advanced compilation will cause these to fail.*

 ### These are an exploration of the possibilities of Clojurescript + NodeJs as Unix integration tools